k-stailey/openstack-chef-docs/source/architecture.rst

 Architecture
 ############

 This section will provide you with an overview of the currently supported deployment scenarios for OpenStack.
-You should already familiar with the components for the OpenStack 'Essex' release:
+You should already be familiar with the components for the OpenStack 'Essex' release:

 |essex|